Wodajo/Data-science/bioinformatics/direct RNA/m6anet/troubleshooting.md

 MinION detect events per 5-mers passing through.
 That means 1024 combinations for ~40-70pA range
-- normal distribution of 5-mers overlap BUT solution must respect overlaps between subsequent 5-mers `eventalign` - takes in a set of nanopore reads aligned according to base sequence of reference sequence (what read is where in reference) and re-aligns the reads in event space (what read was infered from that signal)
+- normal distribution of 5-mers overlap BUT solution must respect overlaps between subsequent 5-mers `eventalign` - nanopolish module (used by `f5c`) takes in a set of nanopore reads aligned according to base sequence of reference sequence (what read is where in reference) and re-aligns the reads in event space (what read was infered from that signal)
 ```
 contig                         position  reference_kmer  read_index  strand  event_index  event_level_mean  event_length  model_kmer  model_mean  model_stdv
 gi|556503834|ref|NC_000913.3|  10000     ATTGC           1           c       27470        50.57             0.022         ATTGC       50.58       1.02